sterling-bio-software/python-uart-sfx6xxx/docs/run-tests.rst

 Run tests
 =========

-Unit tests can be run with `pytest <https://pytest.org>`_.
+Unit tests can be run with `pytest <https://pytest.org>`_:

-To install requried packages for testing:

 .. code-block:: bash

-    pip install -e .[test]       # Install requirements
+    pip install -e .[test]                       # Install test requirements

-We provide a mock implementation of the sensor in `sensirion_uart_sfc6xxx/response_provider.py`.
+We provide a mock implementation that allows you to execute the tests for SFX6XXX without hardware.
-To run tests against the mock just run pytest:

 .. code-block:: bash

-    pytest                         # Run all tests using a mocked sensor
+    pytest                                       # Run all tests for SFX6XXX using a driver mock

-To run the tests against real hardware, you must have your SFC6XXX sensor connected to a Serial Port of your developement machine.
-Pass the serial port used, e.g. COM1, when running the tests:
+To run the tests against real hardware, you must have your SFX6XXX sensor connected to a serial port of your development machine.
+Pass the serial port used, e.g. COM1, as command line argument when running the tests:

 .. code-block:: bash

-    pytest --serial-port=COM1       # Run all tests against connected sensor
+    pytest --serial-port=COM1                    # Run all tests for SFX6XXX an the sensor attached to COM1